bebru/MPH_Hausarbeiten/Social_Science_Methods/grammar_check.md

 > "How do general practitioners interpret their role as gatekeepers in managed care plans?"

-In the Swiss health care system general practitioners (GP) usually act as first contact points.
+In the Swiss health care system general practitioners (GP) usually act as first contact point.
 They do this informally for large parts of the population, and formally as designated gatekeepers in managed care plans.
 The decisions general practitioners take therefore have a large influence on the course of treatment.

-As the research question implies, the physician's perspective (general practitioner's respectively) is investigated.
+As the research question implies, the physician's perspective (general practitioners respectively) is investigated.
 Furthermore, the goal is to make sense of the gathered information on the basis of what managed care plans are meant for (saving costs and increasing the quality of care), and results of empirical studies on the subject (e.g. @trottmann_supply-side_2012).

 Secondary research questions are: